zzantozz/fuzzy-adventure/README.md

 all outputs must be available within 2000 milliseconds.
 The database is the slow part of the system.
 - Output order is irrelevant.

+Examples:

+1. Send the number "13" to NumberInput.
+The input is prime, so it passes through phase one unchanged.
+The number "13" is recorded in the database.
+Finally, since the input was prime, it's incremented, and the number "14" is sent to NumberOutput.
+2. Send the number "24" to NumberInput.
+The input isn't prime, so phase one finds the next higher prime number, which is "29", and passes that to the next phase.
+The number "29" is recorded in the database.
+Finally, since the input wasn't prime, the number "29" is sent to NumberOutput without being incremented.

 Solution Guidelines
 -------------------